innolitics/rdm/rdm/base/software_plan.md

 Software requirements that implement risk controls should be tied to their originating risk control by tagging them with labels that match the risk control ids{% if system.auditor_notes %} [5.1.1.c]{% endif %}.

-To the extent possible, software requirements should be enumerated at the start of the project{% if system.auditor_notes %} [5.2.1]{% endif %}.
-If an existing requirement becomes irrelevant, it should be tagged with the `obsolete` label. {% if not system.is_software_only_device %} Software requirements must be tied to one or more originating system requirements by tagging them with labels that match the system requirement ids{% if system.auditor_notes %} [5.1.1.c]{% endif %}.
+To the extent possible, software requirements should be enumerated at the start of the project{% if system.auditor_notes %} [5.2.1]{% endif %}.{% if not system.is_software_only_device %} Software requirements must be tied to one or more originating system requirements via the system requirement's ids{% if system.auditor_notes %} [5.1.1.c]{% endif %}.
 If a software requirement can not be tied back to any system requirements, new system requirements should be added.{% endif %}

 When software requirements are added or changed, re-evaluate the medical device risk analysis{% if system.auditor_notes %} [5.2.4]{% endif %} and ensure that existing software requirements{% if not system.is_software_only_device %}, and system requirements,{% endif %} are re-evaluated and updated as appropriate {% if system.auditor_notes %} [5.2.5]{% endif %}.